 How Does First Tutors: NZ Work?

-Step 2: Register as a student (for free).
+Step 1: Register as a student (it's free!).

 See How It Works...

 Whether you're an adult learner or a parent searching on behalf of your child, you want to find that right private tutor; the one that can really help you or your child get to grips with a subject and master difficult concepts, and who enters every week's lesson dedicated to help you learn.

 To help you select your tutor we've given each one the opportunity to talk about their qualifications, experience and approach to teaching.